9.1 Placement and Review of Positions

 9.7.2 Acting Appointments

 When a member is requested to take on additional responsibilities on an acting basis additional compensation will be provided.
-The extent and nature of additional compensation will be determined by the department head and the member, in consultation with Human Resources and, at the member’s request, the President of the Association.
+The extent and nature of additional compensation will be determined by the department head and the member, in consultation with People and Resources and, at the member’s request, the President of the Association.

 9.8 Entry and Re-entry of Members from Excluded Positions